cmhh/rbnz/README.md

 # Create a Database and Data Service of RBNZ Statistics

 Data on the [Reserve Bank of New Zealand](https://www.rbnz.govt.nz/statistics) website can be a little awkward to source and use.
 First, all data is stored in Excel spreasheets which aren't directly machine readable.
-But even then the data isn't easily used because the files themselves, due to the way they're hosted, cannot be directly downloaded easily in tools such as R or Python.
+But even then, the data isn't easily used because the files themselves, due to the way they're hosted, cannot be directly downloaded in tools such as R or Python.
 For example, the following R command will fail outright (as will `curl` and `wget`):

 ```r
 download.file(